nielsberglund/nielsblogsource/_drafts/sql-server-2019--java-parameters.md

 * [**SQL Server 2019 Extensibility Framework & Java**](/s2k19_ext_framework_java).

 Throughout the CTP releases some functionality has changed, and in CTP 2.5 Microsoft introduced the Java Language Extension SDK.
-The Java code we write needs now to include the Java SDK and also extend an abstract base from the SDK.
+The Java code we write needs now to include the Java SDK and extend an abstract base from the SDK.

 With the introduction of the Java Language SDK, came some changes to how you handle method parameters, and I touched upon it briefly in the [**Java & SQL Server 2019 Extensibility Framework: The Sequel**][1] post.
 In this post, I want to look more in detail at parameters and how to handle them.